dcacciarelli/my-causality-book/cover.md

 <br>

-A comprehensive guide to understanding and applying causal inference techniques in electricity markets, designed for researchers, practitioners, and students.
+A comprehensive guide to understanding and applying causal inference techniques in electricity markets, designed for practitioners, students, and researchers.

 Published: July 2024